ltf1/Python-Course/README.md

 # Python-Course
-This repo will include docs related to the Python class.
+This repo will include docs related to the Python course.
+This is for test purposes.